 We strive to achieve integrated KTE (iKTE) where possible.
 Integrated KTE involves stakeholders in all stages of a research project from beginning to end—from the initial development of the research question to the dissemination of findings.

 The KTE team at the Institute works with established networks of stakeholders to help us stay in touch with emerging issues in different stakeholder communities, as well as to help us disseminate the results of IWH research.
 All of our networks share a common purpose: to promote evidence-informed policy and practice that protects the health, safety and wellbeing of working people, and promotes their full and inclusive work participation.

 Our focus on developing research capacity

 IWH is committed to developing Canada’s next wave of work-health researchers, We strongly believe in developing and financially supporting graduate and post-doctoral students who are interested in the study of work and health.
-One of the key ways we support budding researchers is through the two fellowships we offer.
+One of the key ways we support budding researchers is through the two training awards we offer.

-One is a two-year post-doctoral fellowship called the Mustard Fellowship in Work and Health.
+One is a two-year post-doctoral award called the Mustard Postdoctoral Researcher Award in Work and Health.
 This award is named in honour of Dr. Fraser Mustard, chair of the Institute’s founding Board of Directors.

-The second is a fellowship for young researchers at the master’s or doctoral level called the Dr. S. Leonard Syme Training Fellowship in Work and Health.
-It recognizes the contributions of Dr. Syme as chair of IWH’s Scientific Advisory Committee between1995 and 2002.
+The second is a award for young researchers at the master’s or doctoral level called the S. Leonard Syme Research Training Award in Work and Health.
+It recognizes the contributions of Dr. Syme as chair of IWH’s Scientific Advisory Committee between 1995 and 2002.